azinik/ADRMine/README.md

-# ADRMine
 ADRMine is an NER (Named Entity Recognition) tool which is trained for extraction of medical concepts, particularly ADRs (Adverse Drug Reactions) from user posts in social media.

 Requirements

 ADRMine uses MYSQL database, please install MYSQL if you don't have on your machine.

-1)First create a mysql database, e.g. ADRMineDB:
+1) First create a mysql database, e.g. ADRMineDB:
            CREATE DATABASE `ADRMineDB`;

-2)Restore the provided schema:
+2) Restore the provided schema:

 mysql --user=[MYSQL_user] --password=[your_MYSQL_password]  ADRMineDB< adrmine-db-schema-nodata.sql